 ‡ Accessible HTML or EPUB output requires movemen MathTools v3 or later to replace the unintelligible equations exported by InDesign with either MathML or equation images with

-NOTE If you are interested in a more detailed and highly technical feature comparison between Equation Builder and MathType, see Murray Sargent's blog posts: Other Office Math Editing Facilities and Equation-Editor Office-Math Feature Comparison.
+If you are interested in a more detailed and highly technical feature comparison between Equation Builder and MathType, see Murray Sargent's blog posts: Other Office Math Editing Facilities and Equation-Editor Office-Math Feature Comparison.